 Meeting locations can only be created in Backstage, and can be selected when creating a meeting in Backstage or via the app.

-To create a new meeting location, go to the Settings tab, and in the Location options, click on New location:
+To create a new meeting location, go to the Settings tab, and in the Location options, click on New location.
+The below fields are used to create the new location:

 Name of the meeting location - visible to users in Backstage and attendees in the app.